yussufbiyik/lego-store-stock-checker/readme.md

     G --> J[Get keychain codes from subscribers' watchlists] I --> |getSubscribers| J
     J --> N[Check Lego Store Turkey]
-    N --> K[Iterate through subscribers and send notifications to each hat are looking for a product on the list] K --> G
+    N --> K[Iterate through subscribers and send notifications to each that are looking for a product on the list] K --> G
     end
     end